-3.9 The Research Fellowships are awarded to Members to promote joint research through the exchange of visiting scientists on a short-term basis with voluntary funding and logistic support by host Members.
+3.10 The Research Fellowships are awarded to Members to promote joint research through the exchange of visiting scientists on a short-term basis with voluntary funding and logistic support by host Members.
 One of the merits of the scheme is that the visiting fellow has a chance to work closely with forecasters, experienced scientists or forecast system developers at the host centre, providing an opportunity to transfer knowledge and latest research findings to operational applications.
 The scheme has worked well on the basis of bilateral cooperation mutually agreed between the host and the applicant.

-3.10 Due to COVID-19, there was only one fellowship research project conducted in Q1 of 2021 that hosted by Hong Kong, China on the topic entitled "Verification of tropical cyclone wind structure forecasts from global NWP models and ensemble prediction system" via a remote approach to discuss and implement the research studies.
-This HKO fellowship offer demonstrated a feasible approach or as a new option for carrying out the project remotely at participant's country / place, and to reduce substantial overheads in arranging administrative and logistical matters on physical travel, vaccination, and quarantine measures.
+3.11 Due to COVID-19, there was only one fellowship research project conducted in early 2022 hosted by Hong Kong, China on the topic entitled "Study on the characteristics and model forecast performance of rapid intensification (RI) of near-landfall tropical cyclones" via a remote approach.
+Fellowship from Hong Kong, China continued to demonstrate a feasible approach or as a new option for carrying out the project remotely at participant's country/place, and to reduce substantial overheads in arranging administrative and logistical matters on physical travel, vaccination, and quarantine measures.
+The same research fellowship topic has also been offered by HKO and would conduct in Q1 2023.
+The awarded fellow, Ms Chunyi XIANG from China, would further review and consolidate initial findings, followed by evaluation of global NWP deterministic models and EPSs to capture RI of near-landfall tropical cyclones.

-3.11 In 2021, the fellowship by Republic of Korea and China were cancelled again due to difficulties arisen from physical attachments under COVID-19.
-A fellowship was offered by Hong Kong, China entitled "Study on characteristics of rapid intensification (RI) in coastal tropical cyclones".
-The project was awarded to Mr Nawin SERMSOOK of Thai Meteorological Department and it was being conducted remotely in Q1 of 2022.
-Information of the latest project under the scheme and a summary of previous fellowships awarded can be found in Annex II.
+3.12 The fellowship offers by China and the Republic of Korea in 2022 were cancelled again due to difficulties arisen from physical attachments under COVID-19 pandemic.
+It is expected that the research fellowship and related in-person attachment visits would gradually resume with the relax of travel restriction and/or quarantine requirements.
+For future research fellowship arrangement, opportunities in coordination with AP-TCRC under time-bound pilot projects or related on-going research initiatives would also be explored.
+Information of the latest projects under the scheme, as well as a summary of previous fellowships awarded, can be found in Annex II.
 Publications and papers published in connection with the scheme are listed in Annex III.